citizenspress/campuscoalition2/content/post/performace-based-funding.md

-+++
+---
-campuses = []
+campuses: []
-categories = ["News"]
-date = 2020-12-11T04:00:00Z
+categories:
+- News
+date: "2020-12-11T04:00:00Z"
-description = "The Ford government recently announced its plans to steamroll ahead with a reckless “performance” based funding plan.
-Postsecondary faculty, academic librarians, staff, and students are opposed to this flawed funding experiment and give the government a failing grade for its approach." linktitle = "Failing Grade" draft = false thumbnail = "img/bitmap2.png" title = "Ontario university and college faculty, staff, and students give Ford government failing grade on plans for postsecondary education"
+description: The Ford government recently announced its plans to steamroll ahead with a reckless “performance” based funding plan.
+Postsecondary faculty, academic librarians, staff, and students are opposed to this flawed funding experiment and give the government a failing grade for its approach.

-+++
+draft: false
+linktitle: Failing Grade
+thumbnail: img/bitmap2.png
+title: Ontario university and college faculty, staff, and students give Ford government failing grade on plans for postsecondary education
+---

 The Ford government recently announced its plans to steamroll ahead with a reckless “performance” based funding plan.
 Postsecondary faculty, academic librarians, staff, and students are opposed to this flawed funding experiment and give the government a failing grade for its approach.